-We thank all who have given their support and commitment to AGU’s honors program, including volunteers who serve on the medals, awards, and prizes selection committees that have chosen this year’s Union honorees.
-We also thank the nominators and supporters who made this all possible with their dedicated efforts to recognize their colleagues.
+We thank all who have given their support and commitment to AGU’s honors program, including the volunteers who serve on the medal, award, and prize selection committees that have chosen this year’s Union honors recipients.
+We also are grateful for the commitment and engagement of all of the nominators and supporters who make our honors program possible through their dedicated efforts to recognize and commend their colleagues.

 Celebrate at Fall Meeting

-Please join us in congratulating our esteemed class of 2015 Union honorees listed below.
-Next week, on 28 July, AGU will also announce its newly elected 2015 Union Fellows—a class of 60 this year.
+Please join us in congratulating our esteemed class of 2017 Union honorees listed below.

 William Bowie Medal